 Representation isn’t everything

-Don’t stress yourself out about needing representation.
+Don't stress yourself out about needing representation for a successful script sale.
 Focus on bettering your writing.
-Strong scripts will get noticed and unlock all sorts of doors for you.
-Focusing on your writing means that when you do come across an agent or a manager, they’ll be able to see that you’re a serious writer with a significant amount of material, and you can take things from there.
-You don’t want to waste your chance at representation by getting in front of a potential manager or agent when you’re not ready.
+A strong feature script or pilot script will get noticed and unlock all sorts of doors for you.
+Focusing on your writing means that when you do come across an agent or a manager, they'll be able to see that you're a serious writer with a significant amount of material, and you can take things from there.
+You don't want to waste your chance at representation by getting in front of a potential manager or agent when you're not ready.

 Hopefully, this blog was able to demystify what an agent does and help you consider if you need an agent right now.
 Remember, stay focused on bettering your writing first.
 Happy writing!